-8.2 Other receivables
+7.2 Other receivables

-- Included in other receivables of the Group is an amount of RMNil (2013: RM2,040,846) being advances to club operator for gaming operations.
-Allowance for impairment loss of RMNil (2013: RM2,040,846) has been made as at reporting date. - (ii) Included in other receivables of the Group and of the Company is an amount of RM5,000,000 (2013: RM5,000,000) respectively due from a third party which is unsecured, interest-free and repayable on demand.
+Included in other receivables of the Group and of the Company is an amount of RM5,000,000 (2014: RM5,000,000) respectively due from a third party which is unsecured, interest-free and repayable on demand.
 Allowance for impairment loss has been fully made as at reporting date.